magento/devdocs/guides/v2.3/graphql/develop/create-graphqls-file.md

 * Serves as the source for displaying the schema in a GraphQL browser.
 * Defines which objects are cached.

 The base `schema.graphqls` file, located in the `app/code/Magento/GraphQl/etc/` directory, defines the basic structure of GraphQL queries and mutations.
-It also including definitions for comparison operators and paging information for search results.
+It also includes definitions for comparison operators and paging information for search results.
 The `webonyx/graphql-php` library enforces the syntax of all `schema.graphqls` files.

 ## Define queries